localstack/localstack-extensions/aws-replicator/README.md

 ## Overview

-This extension currently offers two modes of operation - (1) the AWS connection proxy, and (2) the resource replicator CLI.
+This extension currently offers two modes of operation: (1) the AWS connection proxy, and (2) the resource replicator CLI.

 ## AWS Connection Proxy